f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 60%

 The diagram below shows the configuration of multiple HA heartbeat paths.
 One is **Multicast**, configured on the out-of-band network via the management port on the VELOS system controllers, and the other is **Unicast**, configured on the in-band network Self-IP on the tenant.
-As outlined in (K37361453), having both options defined is critical in order to have tenant HA working properly.
+As outlined in (K37361453), having both options defined is critical to have tenant HA work properly.

 .. image:: images/velos_high_availability/image22.png
   :align: center